Custom Visual Studio Project Templates

 Submitting your VSIX Project Template to the Visual Studio Gallery

 Submitting your new VSIX extension to the Visual Studio Gallery is a great way to share your new Project Template with the world.
-The ASP.NET MVC Boilerplate extension now has over a hundred downloads within two days of submitting it!
+The ASP.NET Core Boilerplate extension now has over a hundred downloads within two days of submitting it!

 If you’ve followed the steps above to create a VSIX package and tested that it works correctly then submitting one to the site is really easy.
 Follow this link to the submission page and fill in the form.
 An example of what it looks like can be seen below: